fogine/serviser-restfulness/README.md

 .get('/:{key}')
 .respondsWith({
     type: 'object',
-    additionalProperties: false,//IMPORTANT!
+    additionalProperties: false,//always make sure to filter out any unexpected properties
     properties: {
         username: {$ref: 'user.username'}
     }
 });
 ```
 simple, right?
 You just define a custom `json-schema`.
-That being said, by defining your cuctom response schema its entirely up to you what features will be enabled.
+That being said, by defining your cuctom response schema, you are essentially overwriting defaults.
 For example the above custom schema does not allow any associated resources to be embedded along.

 ##### input data validation